gophercoders/website/content/install/linux.md

 the filename of the file you downloaded and not `go1.4.2.linux-amd64.tar.gz`

 Now you need to tell your Terminal where to find Go.
 To do this you need to edit a file called `.bashrc` in your home directory.
-You can do this form the Terminal by typing
+We'll show you how to do this using the built-in text editor called gedit, but you can use any text editor you prefer to follow these steps.
+So, from the Terminal by typing
 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}
 gedit ~/.bashrc